amari12/simple_shell/README.md

 Once we have the input from the users, we need to parse it to separate the command and its arguments.
 We can use the "strtok" function in C to split the input into tokens based on spaces.
 The first token will be the command, and the remaining tokens will be the arguments.

 3. Forking a Child Process:
-After parsing the user input, we need to fork a child process.
+After parsing the users input, we need to fork a child process.
 We can use the "fork" function in C to create a new process that is an exact copy of the parent process.

 4. Executing the Command:
 Once we have forked a child process, we need to execute the command.
 We can use the "execvp" function in C to execute the command with its arguments.
 This function replaces the current process with the new process that runs the specified command.